apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 <a name="green"></a>
 ## Green
 Vancouver’s Green Party engenders complex feelings in many progressive voters.
-One one hand, they have a great brand that has won 3 somewhat progressive votes on Council.
+On one hand, they have a great brand that has won 3 somewhat progressive votes on Council.
 On the other hand, they have a tendency to delay action when it comes to building housing, social or otherwise.
 While there is [increasing support](https://archive.curbed.com/2018/12/11/18136188/city-density-climate-change-zoning) for the idea that [densification is one of the highest impact things cities can do on climate](https://www.cbc.ca/news/business/suburbs-covid-climate-column-don-pittis-1.6105357), the Greens have at times had their minds elsewhere.
 For example, directing staff to, say, [research options for procuring more plant-based food](https://council.vancouver.ca/20211102/documents/b3.pdf).
 Which isn’t a bad thing!
 But isn’t housing.

 Truly making sense of the Greens is challenging in part because the party is not very prescriptive about its views or platform.
-Sitting councillors **Adriane Carr**, **Pete Fry**, and **Michael Wiebe** each act independently, going their own way on various issues, which has contributed to the the complexity of getting clear and efficient plans through City Hall.
+Sitting councillors **Adriane Carr**, **Pete Fry**, and **Michael Wiebe** each act independently, going their own way on various issues, which has contributed to the complexity of getting clear and efficient plans through City Hall.

 While VDLC has endorsed all three sitting Green candidates, voters may want to do a bit of research on each Councillor’s record before casting a vote.
 If progressive values and climate actions are key to you and you suspect the new Green candidates may push harder on the housing file than the incumbents, you may also consider climate scientist **Devyani Singh** and activist **Stephanie Smith**.